flxndn/sectxt/doc/test/SYNTAX.md

 Plain text is..., well..., you know...

+#### Emphasized text
+One or more words can be emphasized in the same line using 2 apostrophe-quotes in the begin and in the end of the text:

+Example: I like Poe's poem *The Raven*

+#### Strong text
+One or more words can be marked as strong in the same line using 3 apostrophe-quotes in the begin and in the end of the text:

+Example: I like Poe's poem **The Raven**

 #### Hyperlinks
 Hyperlinks are an URL and a title enclosed into double square brackets, with an space between the URL and the title.